avazquez929/Azure-Lab/README.md

 Only the Jumpbox machine can accept connections from the Internet.
 Access to this machine is only allowed from the my home network based on security rules I put in place.

-Machines within the Web server’s network can only be accessed by SSH via port 22 from the Jumpbox Machine IP.
+Machines within the Web serverâ€™s network can only be accessed by SSH via port 22 from the Jumpbox Machine IP.
 The ELK server is only allowed to be accessed by my home network which allows for access via port 5601(kibana) or internally via ssh from the Jumpbox only because I peered the two networks to communicate with each other.

 A summary of the access policies in place can be found in the table below.